Westley Devon Harris

 Westley Devon Harris (Note: Also spelt Westley Devone Harris) (born April 3, 1980) is an American convicted mass murderer sentenced to death in Alabama for the murders of six people in 2002.
-Harris committed the killings in a local farm in Rutledge, Alabama on August 26, 2002, when he shot and killed six family members of his 16-year-old pregnant girlfriend, reportedly out of anger towards them for their attempts to separate him from his girlfriend and the couple's toddler daughter.
+Harris committed the killings in a local farm in Rutledge, Alabama on August 26, 2002, when he fatally shot six family members of his 16-year-old pregnant girlfriend, reportedly out of anger towards them for their attempts to separate him from his girlfriend and the couple's toddler daughter.
 After committing the murders, Harris abducted his girlfriend and went on the run for three days, before he was arrested and charged with six counts of capital murder.

 Harris's case initially ended with a mistrial in 2004, before he was convicted in a second trial in 2005.
 Originally, the jury recommended Harris to be sentenced to life without parole by a 7–5 vote, the trial judge overrode the jury's recommendation and sentenced Harris to death for the murders, and Harris is currently on death row awaiting execution at the Holman Correctional Facility.
+It was the deadliest mass shooting in modern Alabama’s history until it was superseded in death toll by the Geneva County shooting spree.